COVID-19: Loan Agreements and Commercial Financing

-posted in: Commercial
+posted in: Corporate Commercial + COVID-19

 The COVID-19 pandemic has created legal implications for borrowers and lenders subject to existing loan agreements.
 Borrowers are trying to mitigate risks to their businesses and face the daunting challenge of managing their cash flow against their legal obligations.
 On the other hand, lenders face the challenge of working with borrowers in a manner that allows them to provide some level of accommodation while protecting their legal rights and the value of their security.

-Issues Related to Existing Loans:
+Issues Related to Existing Loans

 The legal issues faced by borrowers and lenders will be fact-specific to each lending arrangement.
 The impacts of COVID-19 on a lending arrangement will be affected by the definitions, terms, conditions, representations and warranties, and choice of language used and contained in the loan documentation agreed to by the parties.